-The Great Conversation, a term popularized in the 20th century, is an ongoing process of intellectual dialogue that has spanned human history.
+The Great Conversation, a term popularized in the 20th century, is an ongoing intellectual dialogue that spans human history.
 Through the exchange of ideas, thinkers, writers, and scholars connect across time and cultures.

 The Dawn of the Great Conversation